-Argentine foreign minister heads numerous delegation to the C 24 debate
+Argentine Foreign Minister heads numerous delegation to the C 24 debate

-Argentine foreign minister Santiago Cafiero is heading the delegation to the United Nations to participate at the Special Committee on Decolonization or C24, which will address the Argentine dispute with UK over the Falklands and other South Atlantic Islands, and is hopeful of a resolution calling on both sides, Argentina and UK, to begin sovereignty negotiations over what is identified as the Malvinas Islands question.
+Argentine Foreign Minister Santiago Cafiero is heading the delegation to the United Nations to participate at the Special Committee on Decolonization or C24, which will address the Argentine dispute with UK over the Falklands and other South Atlantic Islands and is hopeful of a resolution calling on both sides, Argentina and UK, to begin sovereignty negotiations over what is identified as the Malvinas Islands question.

 Cafiero is expected to 'reaffirm' Argentine rights over the Malvinas, South Georgia and South Sandwich islands and the adjoining maritime spaces, and the Argentine government commitment to a definitive and peaceful solution of the sovereignty dispute, in accordance with resolutions from UN General Assembly and the Special Committee on Decolonization.